Local Transportation for SLO

 Greyhound bus stops on Calle Joaquin Street, near the intersection of Los Osos Valley Road and S. Higuera Street.
 For ticketing information call 800-231-2222.

 Students, faculty and staff can ride SLO Transit, the city bus service free with a valid PolyCard.
 View the SLO Transit bus schedules here.

 RoadRunner Shuttle Service

-Have access to Zipcars 24/7.
-Discounted hourly rates for Cal Poly faculty, staff, and students age 18 and older as low as $8 per hour and gas is included.
-Join for only $25 a year, and receive $35 in driving credit your first year.
-Access to Zipcars nationwide (if you are age 21 or older; 18 to 20 year-olds are limited to campus reservations).
+Discounted hourly rates are available for Cal Poly faculty, staff, and students age 18 and older.
+Join for only $25 a year and receive $35 in driving credit the first year.